michaeljmcd/sheepshead/doc/specification-cli-client.md

 ## Conclusion ##

-This is version VERSION_NUMBER of this specification.
+This is version 0.1.0 of this specification.
 It is non-final and probably incomplete.